borrascador/flatscape/README.md

 # Flatscape

+Flatscape transforms videos into images of frozen movement.

 Flatscape takes a video file as input, then combines a portion of each video frame into a single output image file.

 ## Usage